sprckt/suade_task/README.md

 # Data

-The object expects the following source files:
+The metrics analysis expects the following source files in a data sub-folder:
 - commissions.csv
 - order_lines.csv
 - orders.csv